 For more resources, log in to the Rotman Commerce Health & Wellness Quercus.

-If school, work or life has you feeling stressed and overwhelmed, or if you don’t know why or what you’re feeling, talk it out with Lily.
+If school, work or life has you feeling stressed and overwhelmed, or if you don’t know why or what you’re feeling, talk it out with Paula.

 To schedule an appointment:

 - Call U of T Health and Wellness at 416–978-8030

 - Let them know you’re a Rotman Commerce student and you would like to set up a meeting with Paula.